Back to all blog posts

 Honey bees stand apart from other insects due to their ability to produce large quantities of honey, while also having the ability to be managed as massive, social, and easy-to-domesticate colonies.
 Most other bees live solitary or semi-social lives, building individual, inconspicuous nests for their offspring in hollow plant stems or tunnels underground, and will barely interact with other bees during their several-week-long lifespan.

 Honey bees, in contrast, live in ever-growing colonies of thousands and are happy to tirelessly visit a wide range of flowers, making them excellent collaborators in the pollination of our food crops.
-Without them, our current food systems would crumble.
+Without them, our current food systems would crumble, threatening global food security.

 THE PLIGHT OF THE WILD BEE

-Over the past several centuries, invasive plant species have steadily overrun the native flora of countless regions of our world.
+Over the past several centuries, invasive plant species have steadily overrun the native plants and native flowers of countless regions of our world.
 This causes habitat loss for the pollinators who rely on those native species for food and nesting.

 The transformation of our wild landscapes for food production and urbanization has been another major cause of habitat loss.
-Sprawling stretches of diverse floral species and natural pollinator habitat have been transformed into monoculture crops that produce lots of human food, but little nectar and pollen, and which often rely on significant pesticide use.
-Once-wild spaces have also been transformed into urban areas, with little consideration for the habitat of the area’s pollinators.
+Sprawling stretches of diverse floral species and natural pollinator gardens have been transformed into monoculture crops that produce lots of human food, but little nectar and pollen, and which often rely on harmful chemicals.
+Once-wild spaces have also been transformed into urban areas, with little consideration for the habitat of the area’s wildlife.

 HONEY BEES HAVE THEIR OWN STRUGGLES